-Walk through some high-level decision making processes to give you an idea which compressor is right for you.
+Walk through some high-level decision-making processes to give you an idea of which compressor is right for you.

 Vapor Recovery generally refers to the recovery of hydrocarbons (rich gas vapors) evaporating from liquid petroleum during storage and handling.
 A Vapor Recovery Unit captures the gas coming off the crude oil or condensate tanks (or other site equipment), and compresses the vapors for injection into a piping system.

 The term “VRU” doesn’t guarantee anything about the process, but we often generalize VRU gas as having a high inlet temperature, high specific gravity, and a non-continuous flow.
 For these reasons, flexibility and cooling are paramount in designing these systems.

 NEXT Compression has packaged and designed VRU systems across a wide horsepower range with rotary screw, rotary vane, and reciprocating compressors.
 Contact us with your operating conditions, and we’ll find a fit for you.

 Propane Refrigeration is typically used to provide cooling to aid in the removal of liquids from natural gas.
 Using a closed-loop, propane gas is compressed.
 The hot, high pressure gas passes through a condenser where it is cooled and partially liquified, then across an expansion valve, where the sudden pressure drop will further cool the propane.
 The cold liquid enters the evaporator and absorbs heat from the natural gas.
 As the propane absorbs heat, it evaporates and re-enters the compressor as propane vapor.
 Variable ambient temperatures and refrigeration (flow) requirements means the propane compressor needs to be able to handle a broad operating range.